Brightcoders-Bootcamps/today-i-learned-OwenRamire/README.md

 ### Wed 14th, October 2020 JS.- ArrayBuffer
 The ArrayBuffer object is used to represent a generic, fixed-length raw binary data buffer.
 It is an array of bytes, often referred to in other languages as a "byte array".
 You cannot directly manipulate the contents of an ArrayBuffer; instead, you create one of the typed array objects or a DataView object which represents the buffer in a specific format, and use that to read and write the contents of the buffer.

+### Thur 15th, October 2020 JS.- SharedArrayBuffer
+The SharedArrayBuffer object is used to represent a generic, fixed-length raw binary data buffer, similar to the ArrayBuffer object, but in a way that they can be used to create views on shared memory.
+To share memory using SharedArrayBuffer objects from one agent in the cluster to another, , postMessage and structured cloning is used.
+The SharedArrayBuffer object is transmitted to the receiver resulting in a new, private SharedArrayBuffer object in the receiving agent.